Detailed course offerings (Time Schedule) are available for

 LAW E 529 Tribal Court Public Defense Clinic (4-, max.
 12)

 Offers clinical training in substantive areas of law implicated in representation of Native American tribal court criminal and dependency proceedings.
 Open to third year students in the JD program.
-Recommended: LAW A 565; LAW B 503; LAW B 515; LAW B 520, which may be taken concurrently, Offered: AWSp.
+Offered: AWSp.

 LAW E 530 Race and Justice Clinic (3-4, max.
 12)

-LAW E 533 Rights in America: Equality, liberty, and Democracy (4)
+LAW E 533 Rights in America Seminar: Equality, Liberty, and Democracy (4)

 Deep historical exploration of a jurisprudentially revolutionary constitutional conflict that pits courts, local government, and the U.S. Congress in passionate struggles over gay and lesbian antidiscrimination rights; freedoms of speech and religion; and African-American political equality in the nation's capital.
 Offered: S.